 chest x-ray with findings indicative of heart failure)

-- Having elevated cardiac filling pressures either by clinical estimate in
+- having elevated cardiac filling pressures either by clinical estimate in

-non-catherized patients, or a measured pulmonary capillary wedge pressure (PCWP) >= 20
+non-catheterized patients, or a measured pulmonary capillary wedge pressure (PCWP) >=

-mm Hg in catherterized patients
+20 mm Hg in catheterized patients

-- Requiring hospitalization and intravenous therapy for at least 24 hours for the
+- requiring hospitalization and intravenous therapy for at least 24 hours for the

-treatment of acutely decompensated heart failure
+treatment of acutely decompensated heart failure.

 Exclusion Criteria: